• Skip to main content

 27. Whiskey Sour

-A whiskey sour is a refined drink with a combination of whisky, lemon juice and sugar.
+A whiskey sour is a refined drink with a combination of whiskey, lemon juice, and sugar.
 It is a shaken drink that can be served on the rocks or straight up.
 The sugar is often provided in the form of syrup, as is the case of many mixed drinks.

-The taste ultimately depends on who makes the drink and the combination of ingredients, but they taste a little bit like lemonade and whisky, and the lemon juice actually tends to make the taste of the whisky a bit more interesting.
+The taste ultimately depends on who makes the drink and the combination of ingredients, but they taste a little bit like lemonade and whiskey, and the lemon juice actually tends to make the taste of the whiskey a bit more interesting.

 26. Snakebite